-The Company's financial instruments that are exposed to concentrations of credit risk consist primarily of cash and cash equivalents.
+The Company's credit risk consist primarily of cash and cash equivalents.
 Cash balances are maintained principally at one major U.S. financial institution and are insured by the Federal Deposit Insurance Corporation ("FDIC") up to regulatory limits.
-At various times throughout the period ended June 30, 2015, the Company's cash balances exceeded the FDIC insurance limit.
+At various times throughout the period ended September 30, 2015, the Company's cash balances exceeded the FDIC insurance limit.
 The Company has not experienced any losses in such accounts.

-[5] Fixed Assets
+[5] Equipment

-Fixed Assets are stated at cost less accumulated depreciation.
+Equipment purchases are stated at cost less accumulated depreciation.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets.
 The estimated useful lives of the Company's fixed assets range from three to ten years.
 Capitalized costs associated with leasehold improvements are depreciated over the lesser of the useful life of the asset or the remaining life of the lease.